Md-Tareq-Hasan/AndroidApplication/BLOG.md

 2. The foldable smartphone shipment analytics are expected to rise from 1 million in 2019 to 50.1 million units globally by 2022.
 3. In 2017, the global foldable market was valued at $91 million, and this number will be expected to touch $1,549.4 million by the end of 2027.

-## Benefits of making apps for foldable smartphones:
+## Benefits of making apps for foldable phones:

 App development has changed as a result of foldable smartphones.
 It has given you full access to experiment with new things in order to attract users' interest and deliver a top-notch experience.
 Because foldable smartphones provide you with a variety of displays to experiment with brand-new concepts, developers have better options to supply customers with something exceptional.
 Foldable phones will also allow video streaming applications to take benefit of the large screen size in order to play videos on a larger screen.
 Similarly, calendar applications can display a complete month rather than a week.
 More capabilities may be added to news and business applications such as emails or reading a document or article to make them more efficient.